sig-rpc/sig-rpc.github.io/pages/profiling.md

 Software is typically comprised of a hierarchy of function calls, both functions written by the developer and those used from the language’s standard library and third party packages.

 Function-level profiling analyses where time is being spent with respect to functions.
-Typically function-level profiling will calculate the number of times each function is called and the total time spent executing each function, inclusive and exclusive of child function calls.
+Typically function-level profiling will the total time spent executing each function, inclusive and exclusive of child function calls. <a href="#deterministic-vs-sampling-profilers">Deterministic</a> profiling tools may also count the number of times each function is called.

 This allows functions that occupy a disproportionate amount of the total runtime to be quickly identified and investigated.